dare-lisbon/dare-lisbon.github.io/attending/index.md

 * For Students without an Erasmus+ grant, the registration fee is €400.

-All registration fees will include lunches and coffee breaks, welcome and poster receptions, a group dinner, materials, and other activities,
+All registration fees will include lunches and coffee breaks, welcome and poster receptions, a group dinner, materials, and other activities.

 Information about **accommodation** will be available soon.